U.S. housing demand seen holding up despite rising rates

 Home prices are expected to rise at their slowest pace in six years as affordability - an industry measure based on income and home prices - is expected to hit its lowest since the recession.

-This may hurt margins at homebuilders such as Lennar Corp (LEN.N) and PulteGroup Inc (PHM.N), but a pick-up in volumes as buyers slowly return to the market is expected to offset losses.
+This may hurt margins at homebuilders such as Lennar Corp and PulteGroup Inc, but a pick-up in volumes as buyers slowly return to the market is expected to offset losses.

 PulteGroup said in January it expected 2017 gross margin to come in the low-end of its forecast of 24.0-24.5 percent, partly due to an expected drop in affordability.